 Recognizing that we each strive to support one another in the growth and development of a Torah personality, students are expected to act appropriately and honor the Tzelem Elokim in everyone.
-All members of the Ma'ayanot school community are expected to treat everyone with respect and dignity and refrain from any actions or communications that convey bias or constitute harassment.
-Please see specific examples and reporting protocol in the Safe Campus: Anti-Harassment, Anti-Bullying, & Anti-Abuse Policies section on page 29 below.
-Students, faculty and staff members must manage conflicts appropriately, act towards others with sensitivity, and use respectful language in all interactions in and out of the classroom.
+All members of the Ma'ayanot school community are expected to treat everyone with respect and dignity and refrain from any actions or communications that convey bias, or constitute harassment.
+Please see specific examples and the reporting protocol on pg.
+25 below.
+Students, faculty and staff members must manage all conflicts appropriately, act towards others with sensitivity, and use respectful language in all interactions in and out of the classroom.
 This expectation extends to our digital footprint online.
-Our expectation for Respect relates to all parts of our community, including, but not limited to, the classroom, the hallways, sports games, etc.
+Our expectation for respect relates to all parts of our community, including, but not limited to, the classroom, the hallways, sports games, etc.

-D. Digital & Social Media Etiquette
+G. Digital & Social Media Etiquette - Your Digital Footprint is Your Responsibility!